Sébikhotane

-Sébikhotane is a town in the Dakar Region of western Senegal.
-It is in the Rufisque Department.
-The population in 2013 was 27,402.
+Sébikhotane is a town and urban commune in the Dakar Region of western Senegal.
+It is located in the Rufisque Department.
+The population in 2023 was 42,839.

 Sébikotane is located 45 km east of Dakar.
 The village was founded by Sébikotane Sereres in 1736.
 A Catholic seminary was founded in 1911.
 It was the seat of a rural community from 1984 to 1996.
 The town received commune status in 1996.
 The population is mainly composed of farmers and farm workers.

 History

-During the Holocaust, some Jews in Senegal were taken by the colonial Vichy administration to an interment camp in Sébikhotane for forced labor.
-The location of the interment camp has been located, but the functions of the buildings have not yet been identified.
+During the Holocaust, some Jews in Senegal were taken by the colonial Vichy administration to an internment camp in Sébikhotane for forced labor.
+The location of the internment camp has been found, but the functions of the buildings have not yet been identified.
 2 Jewish refugees who had escaped Europe were captured in Dakar and temporarily taken to the Sébikhotane internment camp and then transferred to the Office du Niger, a large cotton farm in Mali where the French colonial authorities used slave labor.